fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3d.md

 Let's not fix these issues just yet.

-A better alternative to executing the linter from the command line is to configure an <i>eslint-plugin</i> to the editor, that runs the linter continuously.
+A better alternative to executing the linter from the command line is to configure an _eslint-plugin_ to the editor, that runs the linter continuously.
 By using the plugin you will see errors in your code immediately.
 You can find more information about the Visual Studio ESLint plugin [here](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).

 The VS Code ESlint plugin will underline style violations with a red line: